 A four-receptacle system should require emptying about once a week for

 a family of four when each container has a five gallon or 20 liter capacity.
-When the containers

 room or other suitable location.
 They should never be allowed to freeze.

 Below is an inexpensive and easy-to-build three-chambered compost bin made from pallets.

 The straw bale can act as a temporary fourth wall for the active bin.
-How to start a compost pile.

 go into the pile and are thoroughly covered with a clean cover material (in this case, straw and rotted leaves).

-More elaborate compost bins can be built, such as the author's "Humanure
+More elaborate compost bins can be built, such as the author's "Humanure Hacienda"

 material dry and to collect rain water.